LAST REVIEWED Jan 14 2022 6 MIN READ

 By The Human Interest Team

 The Massachusetts Defined Contribution CORE Plan functions as a 401(k) retirement plan.
-This means that any amount that employees deposit into the plan is tax-free until retirement.
-Upon retirement, employees can withdraw funds tax-free provided they were contributed more than five years prior and they’re at least 59 1/2 years old.
+This means that any amount that employees deposit into the plan is tax-deferred until retirement under a traditional plan.
+If a post-tax or Roth option is chosen, upon retirement, employees can withdraw funds tax-free provided they were contributed more than five years prior and they’re at least 59 1/2 years old.

 While there are many financial companies out there serving as 401(k) administrators, the Commonwealth is undertaking the administration and fiduciary burden of the plan.
-For the employer, it’s less expensive than engaging a traditional 401(k) provider.
+For the employer, MEPs can be less expensive than engaging with a traditional 401(k) provider.
+As multiple, small, nonprofit employers join, the plan could ultimately scale as economically as a larger fund.
+For this reason, the CORE Plan had the support of the Massachusetts Nonprofit Network (MNN), which is billed as the “voice of the nonprofit sector” in Massachusetts.

 |If employee contributes...|